Covenda/AI-SOC2/README.md

-# Recorded Future Website Clone
+# Covenda AI Website

-A production-quality front-end clone of the Recorded Future website built with Next.js, TypeScript, and Tailwind CSS.
+A production-quality front-end website for Covenda AI built with Next.js, TypeScript, and Tailwind CSS.

 ## Overview

-This project recreates the information architecture, routing structure, and UI/UX of the Recorded Future website.
+This project recreates the information architecture, routing structure, and UI/UX of a modern cybersecurity intelligence platform.
 It includes:

 - **59 routes** covering all major sections: Platform, Products, Use Cases, Industries, Resources, Company, Partners, and Legal
 - **Responsive design** with mobile, tablet, and desktop breakpoints